-It’s a fact that your child's IQ points can drop during the summer.
-As well as getting your children to eat the right foods, use the workbooks or Apps to review the material from the year they have just completed.
+According to research coming from Germany your child's IQ points can drop during the summer.
+As well as getting your children to eat the right foods, use workbooks or Apps to review the material from the year they have just completed.
 Getting them to think academically before school starts will make them feel more confident and help them with the transition, as well get that part of their brain working again (just don’t go overboard and do too much of it!).

 Shopping for back to school can be a pretty stressful experience, especially for the parents but getting your kids helping with this task can make it fun and a lot easier!
 Sit with the kids and get them to make a list of everything they need, you can even take it one step further and get them to create a collage of all the back to school essentials they want/need.
 The internet is a very valuable source of information and inspiration, so searching for the key back to school items together couldn’t be easier – absolutely no need to be trawling through the malls all day.